qiskit-community/spank-plugins/docs/ux.md

 ### Backend specifics
 #### IBM Direct Access API
+##### HPC admin scope

-Configuration of Direct Access API backends (HPC admin scope) includes endpoints and credentials to the Direct Access endpoint as well as S3 endpoint.
+Configuration of Direct Access API backends (HPC admin scope) includes endpoints and credentials to the Direct Access endpoint, authentication services as well as the S3 endpoint.
+Specifically, this includes:

+* IBM Cloud API key for creating bearer tokens
+* endpoint of Direct Access API
+* S3 bucket and access details

-These credentials are not visible to the HPC users.
+Access credentials should not visible to HPC users or other non-privileged users on the system.
+Therefore, sensitive data is put in separate files which can be access protected accordingly.

+Note that all users share the same access and hence need appropriate user vetting before getting access to quantum resources.

+##### HPC user scope
 Execution lanes are not exposed to the HPC administrator or user directly.
 Instead, mid term, there can be two different modes that HPC users can specify: